 - Personal Information

-Normally, work experience comes after Strengths.
+Normally, work experience comes after Skills.
 In our resume example, we wanted to bring the certifications to the forefront.
 This way, we are highlighting that the candidate has the required qualifications.

 Entry Level Respiratory Therapist Resume

 So what can you write in a resume when you are just starting your career?
 If you are a student or just graduated, you might not have a lot of things to write in your resume.
 That’s why you should put more emphasis on your education, training, certifications and your license, if you have one.